-Robert Cialdini: Yeah, yeah because in senior centers, it was only 37 percent of the staff intended to get a vaccination, but that jumped up after about two months.
+Robert Cialdini: Yeah.
+Yeah, because in senior centers, It was only 37% of the staff intended to get a vaccination, but that jumped up after about two months.
 And then it jumped up again after another two months.
-So now it's over 57 percent, okay, so, what I told them to do is fill in that number, fill in that trend.
+So now it's over 57%, okay so, what I told them to do is fill in that number, fill in that trend.
 That's going to give you the most traction in causing people to believe they need to get on board with this because that's the future.

-Guy Kawasaki: And so, if I were Fox, I would be saying, “Only 67 percent of the people want vaccination.”
-Can you believe that one third of the people don't want the vaccination?
+And so if I were Fox, I would be saying only 67% of the people want vaccination.
+Can you believe that one third of the people don't want the vaccination.
 Give them one data point?

-Yeah, so that, that would be, right, a mistake.
+Yeah, so that, that would be a mistake

-Guy Kawasaki: But if Fox might want that–they're anti-vax.
+But if the Fox might want that, they're anti-vax.

-Robert Cialdini: It, it would be mistake for the rest of us, who want herd immunity.
+It, it would be mistake for the rest of who want herd immunity?

-Guy Kawasaki: So now I understand the ramifications on scarcity and social proof.
+So now I understand, the ramifications on scarcity and social proof.
 What has social media and digitalization meant for authority?
-Is it the number of follows is a legitimate measure of authority?
+Is it the number of followers is a legitimate measure of authority?

-Robert Cialdini: It was a group of researchers.
-They did a series of studies where they projected these kinds of star ratings and looked at people's willingness to buy and found that there was this sweet spot that was between 4.2 and 4.7.
+it was a group of researchers. they did, a series of studies where they projected these kinds of star ratings and looked at people's willingness to buy and found that there was this sweet spot that was between 4.2 and 4.7.
 They also found to this same theme, if there was one negative review on the site, it increased purchases significantly.

 Robert Cialdini: Because it said the site is genuine.
 These people are informing up the data.